 The key to employee engagement is to embrace the season rather than fight against it.
 Here are eight tips for keeping employees focused and happy at work during summer.

 1. Roll out extra perks.
 Tasks and deadlines are usually more relaxed during summer, which means schedules can be, too.
 Boost morale and employee engagement with popular perks like half-day Fridays and more flextime than usual.
-Employers could also give employees a bridging holiday — an extra day off — on the Monday before Independence Day or the Friday before Labor Day.
+Employers could also give employees a bridging holiday — an extra day off — on the work day before Independence Day or the Friday before Labor Day.

 2. Help them get away.
 For a variety of reasons, some employees are reluctant to use their vacation time.
 Help them avoid burnout by giving each person on your team a small financial bonus that must be used toward travel or lodging.

 3. Be a summer role model.
 Your team members follow your lead when it comes to work-life balance, so set a good example.
 Get away from the office and go completely off the grid.
 Refrain from sending emails at night and on weekends so employees don’t feel like they have to work when they should be relaxing.

 4. Cool down the dress code.
 Professional attire is important for employees who work face-to-face with customers and clients.
 But for those who don’t, let them wear more casual clothing.
 Comfort is key to being happy at work, especially during summer months.
 Be sure to clarify the seasonal guidelines to help workers avoid making summer fashion faux pas.